urasandesu/Prig/README.md

 To build this project needs the following dependencies:
 * [Visual Studio 2013(more than Professional Edition)](http://www.visualstudio.com/)
 * [Boost 1.55.0](http://www.boost.org/)
-Extract to C:\boost_1_55_0, and will build with the following options:
+Extract to C:\boost_1_55_0, and will build with the following options(x86 and x64 libs are required):
 ```dos
 CMD boost_1_55_0>cd
 C:\boost_1_55_0